 - Transcription errors like typos, homonyms, inaudible sections, and ideas/thoughts broken between sentences or paragraphs.
 If the content does not make any sense, add text based on your understanding of what the participant is trying to say and flag that section for close review via a comment (Example: “It was hard to hear what you said here, so I added this text.
 Is this correct?
 If not, please feel free to change it!).
 Checking the original audio should be a last resort because it it time consuming.

 - Removing overused, qualifying, or superlative words such as “actually” / “really” / “very” / “pretty” / “little” / “just” / “that” / “basically”.
 When doing the final proofread, use your software’s find command to locate these words and delete any that are unnecessary

-- Reduce or edit terms people use in conversation that are not used in writing, such as using the word “like” as a substitute for “said”.
+- Editing terms people use in conversation that are not used in writing, such as using the word “like” as a substitute for “said”.
 For example, if the transcript reads “she was like yeah let’s do it” the editor could replace that with “she agreed” or “I was able to secure agreement from my colleagues”

 - Places in text where people are pretending to quote another person as a way to express their own ideas or experiences.
 This is another technique people use in conversation.
 Edit text to communicate these thoughts into the participant’s own words, without quotes.
 (This is related to the point above, using “like”.)

 - Reduce shifting tense or perspective — Especially between 1st, 2nd, and 3rd person (them/you) or past/present/future.
 For example: “That gives you a certain amount of credibility when you’re going and give these talks.” could be edited to read “I build my credibility by speaking at conferences.”

 - Unclear antecedents for words like “people” or “project” or “this”.
 Editors may need insert the specific thing the participant is referring to so that the meaning is clear and the reader does not get lost.